Sassi1000/Implementation-of-an-online-store/README.md

 # Implementation-of-an-online-store
-Possibility to select and download products from the basket including a price summary at any given time
+Possibility to select and download products from the basket including a price summary at any given time.